xoelop/get-twitter-likes/README.md

 Just go to https://sheets.new to create a new Google spreadsheet.
 Then click on `File > Import > Upload` and select the CSV you've just created

 ## Saving new likes in Google Sheets with Integromat

+Integromat is a no-code automation tool that lets you connect hundreds of apps without coding.
+It's like Zapier on steroids.

+If you don't have an Integromat account, create a new one [here](https://www.integromat.com/?pc=xoelipedes).
+Note - it's an affiliate link, but Integromat has a great free tier that should be enough for this.
+And if you sign up for the paid account, it'd cost you the same :)

 I've created an Integromat scenario that every 6h looks for the tweets I've liked and saves it to the same spreadsheet I've created before.

-Create a new scenario and import `twitter_likes_google_sheets_integromat.json`

-If you don't have an Integromat account, create a new one [here](https://www.integromat.com/?pc=xoelipedes).
-Note - it's an affiliate link, Integromat has a great free tier that should be enough for this.
-And if you'd sign up for the paid account, it'd cost you the same :)
+You can copy it just creating an empty scenario and importing `twitter_likes_google_sheets_integromat.json`.
+You'd have to connect your Twitter and Google accounts to Integromat then to make it work.